HazyResearch/lolcats/README.md

 4. [stitch_mini_finetune.py](https://github.com/HazyResearch/lolcats/blob/lolcats-scaled/llama_recipes/trenchcoat_lolcat/stitch_mini_finetune.py): stitch the blocks together and fine-tune them with LoRA.
 Here, we need multiple nodes to fit the full stitched Llama 3.1 405B model -- we're back at 126 layers.

-5. [](https://github.com/HazyResearch/lolcats/blob/lolcats-scaled/llama_recipes/trenchcoat_lolcat/save_fsdp_to_pt.py): take all the sharded files from the LoRA stage FSDP and put them in a single .pt file for convenience.
+5. [save_fsdp_to_pt.py](https://github.com/HazyResearch/lolcats/blob/lolcats-scaled/llama_recipes/trenchcoat_lolcat/save_fsdp_to_pt.py): take all the sharded files from the LoRA stage FSDP and put them in a single .pt file for convenience.
 This takes a couple of seconds.

-**Scripts** We provide sample scripts and details for the block-by-block approach (approach 2) at: [this README.md](https://github.com/HazyResearch/lolcats/tree/lolcats-scaled/scripts/llama3_1_405b/data=rp_len=1024_trenchcoat/) We also discuss and point to sample scripts for some of the baseline approaches to block-wise 405B at that README.
+*Scripts* We provide sample scripts and details for the block-by-block approach (approach 2) at: [this README.md](https://github.com/HazyResearch/lolcats/tree/lolcats-scaled/scripts/llama3_1_405b/data=rp_len=1024_trenchcoat/) We also discuss and point to sample scripts for some of the baseline approaches to block-wise 405B at that README.

 **IMPORTANT: Additional Setup Note**: To use the cria-by-cria distillation approach: we need to set "self.register_buffer("inv_freq", inv_freq, persistent=True) in the [Transformers modeling_llama.py](https://github.com/huggingface/transformers/blob/main/src/transformers/models/llama/modeling_llama.py) file, when you install.
 ```